ivteplo/java-cli-calculator/README.md

 - [x] Has unary expressions
 - [x] Has support for parentheses
 - [x] Has exponentiation operator (`^`)
-- [x] Add support for floating-point numbers
+- [x] Has support for floating-point numbers

 ## Todo